 - Lacks advanced features

 The Kindle Paperwhite is a clear step up from the basic Kindle.
 There isn’t just a blacklight, but a beautifully sharp HD display that looks striking close to the look of real paper.
-You’ll find it a lot easier to read ebook in bright sunlight than with the Kindle.
-And in fact, over several hours the sharper text, using Amazon’s custom font Bookerly, will be less of a strain of your eyes, whatever the lighting conditions.
+You’ll find it a lot easier to read an ebook in bright sunlight than with the Kindle.
+And in fact, over several hours the sharper text, using Amazon’s custom font Bookerly, will be less of a strain on your eyes, whatever the lighting conditions.

 Amazon Kindle Voyage

 A beautifully designed Kindle offering a premium reading experience

 Screen size: 6-inch | Screen type: Carta e-paper | Storage: 4GB | Resolution: 300ppi | Weight: 180/188g | Touchscreen: yes | Wi-Fi: yes | Battery life: up to six weeks